Jmyerzzz/CMSI370-dream-design/dream-design.md

 ## Top-Level Design/Layout
 <img src="homepage.jpg" width="600">

+#### Homepage
 > This is a mock up of the merchant's homepage of my web application.
 The image is annotated with a description of each component.

 ****

 <img src="merchant.jpg" width="600">

+#### Create & Send
 > This is a mock up of the web page for creating and sending a new invoice, only accessible by the merchant.
+The image is annotated with a description of each component.

 ****

 <img src="customer.jpg" width="600">

+#### Sign & Send
+> This is a mock up of the customer's web page.

 ## Usage Scenarios